rawan-2112/Event-Management-System/README.md

 - **Database:** MongoDB (Mongoose ODM).
 - **Other:** QRCode Generator, bcryptjs, jsonwebtoken.

+##Sample Data (Seeder)

+The project includes a seed script to populate the MongoDB database with sample data for testing and demonstration purposes.

+File location:

+backend/scripts/seed.js

+To run the seeder and insert the sample data: npm run seed
 -
 I tried multiple times to deploy the project online (Netlify, Render, Vercel), but unfortunately I couldn’t complete the deployment successfully
 https://event-management-system-j3ti-lehdjfmlc-rawan-2112s-projects.vercel.app